CAT #: 71210149

 Sanger sequencing methods represent the most popular in a range of ‘first-generation’ nucleic acid sequencing technologies.
 Newer methods, which leverage massively parallel sequencing approaches, are often referred to as Next-Generation Sequencing (NGS).
 NGS technologies can use various combination strategies of template preparation, sequencing, imaging, and bioinformatics for genome alignment and assembly.

-The LympohTrack IGH FR1 – MiSeq® Assays were designed to allow for two different levels of multiplexing in order to reduce costs and time for laboratories.
-The first level of multiplexing originates from the multiple indices that are provided with the assays, up to 48.
-Each of these 48 indices can be considered to act as a unique barcode that allows amplicons from individual samples to be pooled together after PCR amplification to generate the sequencing library.
+This product was designed to allow for two different levels of multiplexing in order to reduce costs and time for laboratories.
+The first level of multiplexing originates from the multiple indices that are provided with the assays, up to 24.
+Each of these 24 indices can be considered to act as a unique barcode that allows amplicons from individual samples to be pooled together after PCR amplification to generate the sequencing library.
 Later, the resulting sequences can be sorted by the bioinformatics software to identify those that originated from an individual sample.
-Invivoscribe offers multiple kit configurations for their LymphoTrack IGH FR1 – MiSeq® Assays.
-Catalog # 7-121-0149 (LymphoTrack IGH FR1 Panel B – MiSeq) contains 24 unique indices.
-Please contact your sales representative or view the catalog for additional indices options.

 The number of samples that can be multiplexed onto a single flow cell is also dependent on the flow cell that is utilized.
-Illumina’s® standard flow cells can generate 15-25 million reads.
-To determine the number of reads per sample, the total number of reads for the flow cell should be divided by the number of samples that will be multiplexed.
-Illumina® also manufacturers other flow cells that utilize the same sequencing chemistry, but generate fewer reads.
+Illumina’s standard flow cells (MiSeq v3) can generate 20-25 million reads.
+To determine the number of reads per sample, divide the total number of reads for the flow cell by the number of samples that will be multiplexed.
+Illumina also manufacturers other flow cells that utilize the same sequencing chemistry, but generate fewer reads.
 When using these alternative flow cells one must consider that fewer total reads either means less depth per sample or fewer samples can be run on the flow cell to achieve the same depth per sample.

 IGHV Somatic Hypermutation (SHM) Evaluation